 Configuring sentiment score range

 You can define a sentiment score range to specify the type of sentiment feedback that you receive: positive, negative, or neutral.You define neutral sentiment within the available score range ( -1 to 1 ).
 Sentiments with a higher score than the neutral range are positive and with the lower score are negative.
 This setting is helpful when you need to comply with your business requirements and precisely adjust the sentiment ranges.
-For example, narrowing the negative score range helps to identify the most critical text-based content, such as emails and chat messages.
+For example, narrowing the negative score range helps to identify the most critical text-based content such as news feeds, emails, and postings on social media streams.

 - In the Records panel, click .